ElliotSwart/pragmaticformalmodeling/index.md

 {% include states.md states=page.fullstate namespace="fullstate" modelcfg="tictactoe/1everygame/tictactoe-full.cfg" %}

 It ends when there are no more spaces left to fill.
-None of the Next actions are activated, so the system "deadlocks".
+None of the Next actions are activated, so the system "deadlocks."
 Sometimes this behavior is an error, but for us it's a feature.
 You can configure how to treat it.

 ### Checking the Model